winteryoung/uac/README.md

-This program elevates program privilege under a UAC enabled Windows environment.
+This program elevates program privilege under a UAC enabled Windows environment, just like `sudo` in Linux.

 # Installation